- Location: Louisiana

 - Gather proof of ownership in the form of a dealer's receipt or Manufacturer's Statement of Origin (MSO).

-- Show proof that the appropriate taxes have been paid by completing the tax certification form.
+- Show proof that the appropriate taxes have been paid.

 - Write out your check or money order for the fee payment.